Willowlark/thelittlethingswemiss/_posts/galleries/2017-09-27-copied-city.md

 ---
 title: Copied City
-categories: private, cosplay, photoshoot
+categories: gallery
-tags: rss-gallery
+tags: rss cosplay photoshoot private

 ---

 *Watching these two do a hate ship is personally very amusing to me.
 Context: I was in their wedding party.*